Michael Hearst

-Michael Marcus Hearst (born December 27, 1972) is a composer, multi-instrumentalist, writer, and producer.
-He is best known for his solo albums Songs For Ice Cream Trucks, Songs For Unusual Creatures, Songs For Fearful Flyers, Songs For Unconventional Vehicles and Songs For Extraordinary People, as well as the children's books Unusual Creatures, Extraordinary People, Curious Constructions and Unconventional Vehicles.
-He has composed the music for a number of films including The Untold Tales of Armistead Maupin, Chicken People, To Be Takei, Magic Camp, and House of Suh.
-In 2014, he co-produced and co-directed Unusual Creatures, a ten-episode series for PBS Digital Studios.
-Hearst is also a founding member of the eclectic musical group One Ring Zero.
+Michael Marcus Hearst (born December 27, 1972) is a Brooklyn-based American composer, multi-instrumentalist, and author known for his thematic, multi-media projects and use of unconventional instrumentation.
+He is a founding member of the eclectic indie band One Ring Zero and the creator of several book-and-album pairings, including the Unusual Creatures series and the multi-volume 80 From The 80s project.
+As a film composer, his work includes the scores for the documentaries To Be Takei, Chicken People, and Hunky Jesus.

 One Ring Zero

 One Ring Zero was founded in 1997 by Michael Hearst and Joshua Camp.
 The groups works are often programmatic and/or collaborative.
 They include the album As Smart As We Are, featuring lyrics by Paul Auster, Margaret Atwood, Jonathan Lethem, A.M.
 Homes, Neil Gaiman, Rick Moody and Dave Eggers.
 The book/CD The Recipe Project is a collection of recipes set to music and sung word for word in the musical style suggested by the chefs, including Mario Batali, Chris Cosentino, Andrea Reusing, David Chang, John Besh, Mark Kurlansky, Michael Symon, and Isa Chandra Moskowitz.
 Planets is a collection of compositions representing the Solar System and beyond.
 Hearst says of Planets, "It had been just about 100 years since Holst had composed his song cycle The Planets.
 It seemed like it was time to musically revisit our solar system and come up with our own song cycle."